Carbon Footprint Reduction Strategies for SMEs

 Green Procurement and Supply Chain Management

-• Analyze supplier sustainability practices as part of selection criteria.
-Prioritize local vendors with eco-friendly operations.
+• Analyse supplier sustainability practices as part of the selection criteria.
+Prioritise local vendors with eco-friendly operations.

 • Choose products made from recycled materials whenever possible, such as recycled paper and remanufactured printer toner cartridges.